 So, an entirely different approach is needed to resolve this problem, one that is no longer based on blob analysis only, but that also uses neural networks.
 By leveraging the power of AI, machine can “learn” from their errors during the training phase, and determine which products are non-compliant and which ones are compliant —even though they do not match the standard—by considering a large number of variables.

-The potential of neural networks ensures accurate results even when testing plastic packaging, significantly reducing the number of false rejects and increasing process safety.
+The potential of neural networks ensures accurate results even when testing plastic packaging, significantly reducing the number of false rejects and increasing product safety.

 Bonfiglioli Engineering has been collaborating for years with university research groups that are developing technologies based on the use of neural networks.